biocore/pynast/doc/install.rst

 #.
 Install BLAST_.
 Versions 2.2.16 through 2.2.21 have been tested extensively with PyNAST_, but other versions should work.
 (Note: we've had trouble with BLAST_ installed via package managers, so it may be best to download directly from NCBI and install per their instructions.)

 #.
 From your command terminal on an OS X or Linux system, change to the directory where you wish to install PyNAST_.
-Checkout the latest version of PyNAST_ from the SVN repository with the command:
+You can either download `PyNAST 1.0 from here <https://sourceforge.net/projects/pynast/files/PyNAST%20releases/PyNAST-1.0.tar.gz/download>`_, or if you want the latest development version you can checkout the latest version of PyNAST_ from the SVN repository with the command:
 	::

 		svn co https://pynast.svn.sourceforge.net/svnroot/pynast PyNAST

-This will create a new folder in the current working directory called PyNAST_.
+If you downloaded from svn, you will have a new folder in the current working directory called ``PyNAST``.
+If you downloaded PyNAST-1.0, after untar/unzipping ``PyNAST-1.0.tar.gz`` will have a new directory named ``PyNAST-1.0``. **For consistency, all instructions below will refer to this directory as** ``PyNAST``.
+You may choose to rename ``PyNAST-1.0`` as ``PyNAST``.

 #.
 Add ``PyNAST/pynast`` to your ``$PYTHONPATH`` environment variable.
 Assuming you're using the bash shell, if you downloaded PyNAST_ to ``/home/hayduke/`` you can do this with the command:
 	::